svelte-bash Svelte Themes

 • Lightweight & Fast: Zero external dependencies, ~4kb gzipped.

-• Deep Theming: Includes dracula, matrix, and dark presets, plus full CSS control.
+• Deep Theming: Includes dracula, matrix, dark, and light presets, plus full CSS control.

 • Accessible: Proper focus management and keyboard history navigation (Up/Down arrows).